MaximilianLombardo/cellxgene-docs/explorer/annotations.md

 ## Creating annotations in cellxgene

-We have recently introduced a new feature in cellxgene that enables users to create and edit categorical annotations within the app.
-We'd love for you to try it out and [give us feedback](https://github.com/chanzuckerberg/cellxgene/blob/main/docs/posts/contact)!
+The desktop version of explorer enables users to create and edit categorical annotations within the app.

 ## Data lifecycle for annotations